eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-end>
 ```

-The log excerpt shows the concurrent `GMP work packet processing` subincrement has achieved the scan target of 246.69 MB (258671414 B).
+The log excerpt shows the concurrent `GMP work packet processing` subincrement achieved the scan target of 246.69 MB (258671414 B).
 246.78 MB (258767612 B) were scanned.

 More partial cycles run.
 This pattern of interleaving of global mark increments with partial gc cycles repeats until a final global mark increment completes the global mark cycle.
-The final global mark phase increment consists of a STW `global mark phase` sub-increment that includes `mark increment` and `class unload` operations.
+The final global mark phase increment consists of an STW `global mark phase` subincrement that includes `mark increment` and `class unload` operations.

 ```xml
 <exclusive-start id="1217" timestamp="2021-02-26T11:17:36.864" intervalms="1986.124">